jspsych/jspsych-contrib/packages/plugin-nextcloud-filedrop/README.md

 ### Trial Parameters

-This plulgin accepts the following parameters
+This plugin accepts the following parameters:

 ```js